The Lessons of Juneteenth Through Stories, Poetry, and Song

 The hourlong event offered staff, faculty, alumni, and students a chance to address the question: “Where do we go from here?”

-Sadie Burton-Goss, chief diversity and inclusion officer at Babson, highlighted the many possibilities on the horizon, while keynote speaker Dr. Derron Wallace, an assistant professor of sociology and education at Brandeis University, urged ongoing vigilance against the same “quiet campaign for white economic advancement,” that motivated Texas slave owners in 1863 to keep quiet more than two years after African Americans were freed.
+Sadie Burton-Goss, Chief Inclusive Excellence Officer at Babson, highlighted the many possibilities on the horizon, while keynote speaker Dr. Derron Wallace, an assistant professor of sociology and education at Brandeis University, urged ongoing vigilance against the same “quiet campaign for white economic advancement,” that motivated Texas slave owners in 1863 to keep quiet more than two years after African Americans were freed.

 In his welcome remarks, Babson President Stephen Spinelli Jr. MBA’92, PhD vowed to continue Babson’s commitment to diversity and inclusion.